 - Water Japanese maples in the early morning.
 Watering in the late evening or at night can cause fungus and diseases to develop.

-- To avoid scalding of leaves, when watering a Japanese maple, avoid splashing water on the foliage, especially in the hotter parts of the day.
+- To avoid leaf scald, when watering a Japanese maple, avoid splashing water on the foliage, especially during the hotter parts of the day when the sun is shining.
 If you have an irrigation system, run it early in the morning, just before or after sunrise.

 - During winter, if the weather has been dry and forecasters are calling for a deep freeze, deep soak the ground around your tree.
-Doing so will help to insulate the roots from the colder temperatures.
+Doing so helps to prevent freeze drying of roots.

 - Mulching around your trees can reduce the frequency of watering and suppress weed growth.
-Avoid placing mulch at a thickness greater than 2 inches and keep it away from the trunk of the plant or tree.
+Avoid placing mulch at a thickness of more than 2 inches.
+Also avoid piling mulch up around the base of the tree, which can cause bark to rot.
+Keep mulch a few inches away from the trunk.

-- Control weeds as these will rob water and nutrients from your plants, not to mention steal the show!
+- Control weeds as these will rob water and nutrients from your tree, not to mention steal the show!

 Plant Long & Prosper!